 Offers to successful candidates will be made in accordance with the Pupillage Gateway timetable.

-Each 12 month pupil is assigned to three or four different pupil supervisors during the year.
+Each 12-month pupil is generally assigned to three different pupil supervisors during the year.
 All pupils are also assigned a senior mentor (QC) and a mentor (a junior tenant) at the outset of their pupillage from whom they can seek advice throughout the pupillage year.

-The breadth of work within Chambers is often a reason for pupils coming to Brick Court Chambers.
-We think that a grounding in EU and Public Law is a benefit to any Commercial practitioner.
-Equally, the EU or Public Law practitioner needs to understand Commercial principles and litigation.
-A pupil can expect to see a range of work within Chambers’ various specialisations during their pupillage.
-But we also can, and do, vary the emphasis according to personal choice: some pupils come to Chambers with a clear view as to the area of practice in which they expect to specialise, others do not.
+The breadth of work in chambers is often a reason for pupils coming to Brick Court Chambers.
+We think that a grounding in EU and Public Law is a benefit to any commercial practitioner.
+Equally, the EU or public law practitioner needs to understand commercial principles and litigation.
+A pupil can expect to see a range of work within chambers’ various specialisations during their pupillage.
+But we also can, and do, vary the emphasis according to personal choice: some pupils come to chambers with a clear view as to the area of practice in which they expect to specialise; others do not.
 We expect the choice of pupil supervisors to reflect your personal preferences in areas of work.

 Pupils may have the opportunity to spend some time visiting the institutions and/or courts in Brussels, Luxembourg or Strasbourg.
 Chambers funds the travel expenses for each pupil to attend one hearing in the European Courts during their pupillage year if an appropriate opportunity arises.